pletfix/app/README.md

 ## Trouble Shooting

-### Your requirements could not be resolved to an installable set of packages.
+Error: Your requirements could not be resolved to an installable set of packages.

 ![Screenshot - Error Message](https://raw.githubusercontent.com/pletfix/app/master/resources/docs/screenshot_error.png)